Here’s a cheat sheet for ZFS snapshots, focusing on essential commands and concepts to help you efficiently work with them.

 - It’s good practice to periodically delete old snapshots, which can be done manually using

-or automated with a custom script or tools likezfs-auto-snapshot
+zfs destroyor automated with a custom script or tools likezfs-auto-snapshot.

 12. Snapshot Space Usage